Tri-Cities (Central Virginia): Southpark Mall

-Southpark Mall is a large regional shopping mall in the tri-cities area.
+Southpark Mall is a large regional shopping mall in the Tri-Cities area.
 Built in 1988 at the intersection of State Route 144 and Interstate 95, the mall complex has expanded significantly to include many big box retailers.
-While the mall itself is located in Colonial Heights, Virginia, other development has increased throughout the tri-cities.
+While the mall itself is located in Colonial Heights, Virginia, other development has increased throughout the area.

-Fort Lee
+Fort Gregg-Adams

-Fort Lee is a United States Army post and headquarters of the U.S. Army Combined Arms Support Command (CASCOM), U.S. Army Quartermaster Center and School (QMCS), the Army Logistics Management College (ALMC) and the U.S. Defense Commissary Agency (DeCA).
+Fort Gregg-Adams, formerly Fort Lee, is a United States Army post and headquarters of the U.S. Army Combined Arms Support Command (CASCOM), U.S. Army Quartermaster Center and School (QMCS), the Army Logistics Management College (ALMC) and the U.S. Defense Commissary Agency (DeCA).
 A United States Army Forces Command (FORSCOM) unit, the 49th Quartermaster Group (Petroleum and Water), is stationed here.
-Fort Lee also hosts two Army museums, the U.S. Army Quartermaster Museum and the U.S. Army Women's Museum.
-The fort is named for Confederate General Robert E. Lee.
-Military personnel make up a significant presence in the tri-cities area.
+Fort Gregg-Adams also hosts two Army museums, the U.S. Army Quartermaster Museum and the U.S. Army Women's Museum.
+Military personnel make up a significant presence in the area as well.

+The fort is named after two African American officers Lt.
+Gen. Arthur J. Gregg and Lt.
+Col. Charity Adams.
+Prior to the fort's redesignation in April 2023, it was named for Confederate General Robert E. Lee.

 Federal prisons

-The Tri-cities also is home to a federal prison complex called the Petersburg Federal Correctional Complex.
+The Tri-Cities also is home to a federal prison complex called the Petersburg Federal Correctional Complex.
 It consists of medium and low security Federal Correctional Institutions known respectively as FCI Petersburg Medium and FCI Petersburg Low.
 Despite its name, the address of the Petersburg Federal Correctional Complex is actually in Prince George County.
 In addition, there is United States Probation Office near FCI – Petersburg, in Colonial Heights, Virginia, and the two agencies enjoy a supportive relationship.